Ying-Hwa "Bill" Kuo - Meteorologist

 From his earliest days at NCAR, Bill has sought opportunities to collaborate with colleagues in Taiwan and to find ways to involve students in research.
 "It's really gratifying to create opportunities for the younger generation of scientists," he says.

 Typhoon Herb, which hit northern Taiwan with a vengeance in August 1996, brought Bill back to his earliest interest.
-Soon after the storm, he got a phone call from his NTU mentor, Professor Tsay, who was now vice chair of Taiwan's National Science Council, suggesting it was time to put more energy into typhoon research.
+Soon after the storm, he got a phone call from his NTU mentor, Professor Tsay, who was now vice-chair of Taiwan's National Science Council, suggesting it was time to put more energy into typhoon research.
 Bill agreed, organizing a workshop at NCAR in May 1997 that brought scientists from the United States and Taiwan together to identify key problems in typhoon prediction, including Taiwan's mountainous terrain and the lack of observational data, especially over the surrounding ocean.
 The need for more data led to discussions of the GPS radio occultation method, and the COSMIC/FORMOSAT-3 project was born soon after.

 The satellite project has occupied most of Bill's time ever since.
 He's enjoying the opportunity to involve students and young scientists from both sides of the Pacific.
 He's also motivated by the opportunity to provide a cornucopia of much-needed data to the next generation of researchers and operational forecasters around the globe.

 The COSMIC mission was reaching the end of its designed five-year lifespan in 2011.
 Bill and colleagues are awaiting the fate of COSMIC-2.
 Designed to move from experimental to full operational mode, the new mission is included in NOAA’s fiscal year 2011 budget and is pending action by Congress.
-For more about COSMIC's accomplishments and future plans, see the Staff Notes article at the link below.

 by Zhenya Gallon